-Fine Arts & Graphics: Applicant must offer original paintings, drawings, or prints.
+Fine Arts & Graphics: Applicant must offer original paintings, drawings, digital artwork, or prints.
 The person whose small pieces (cards, postcards, etc.) are also made by them (screen prints, block prints, mixed media etc.) is chosen over the person who has their work offset or reproduced by others.
+Similarly, the person who creates original paintings, drawings, or prints is prioritized over the artist creating digital artwork.

 - 2. The person who offers a range of items from very expensive one-of-a-kind museum quality work to small, inexpensive production work, will be chosen over a person who only or mostly offers very high end work.
 This is a criterion that is different from those of other shows and it may be why certain very good crafts people are sometimes not accepted to Common Ground.
 The Fair Steering Committee (FSC) feels strongly that it wants fairgoers to be able to afford the crafts.
 However, all items must be made with the same attention to craftsmanship. - 3.
 The person who concentrates on one medium usually fares better in the jury process than someone who works in several media.
 Perhaps it implies professionalism or seriousness about developing skill in one's chosen medium. - 4.
 The person who uses non-polluting, organic, Maine materials and/or processes will be chosen over the one who does not. - 5.
-Recognized Craftspeople In 1997, the FSC revisited the issue of automatically accepting certain long time vendors in the Crafts area.
+Recognized Craftspeople In 1997, the FSC revisited the issue of automatically accepting certain long time vendors in the Fine Art and Craft Market area.
 After much discussion the Committee decided to continue to have unjuried vendors for the sake of loyalty to those vendors.
 In 2006 this issues was again addressed by the FSC and the guidelines have again been adjusted to slow the increase of recognized vendors.
 Please read the guidelines below carefully.

-Acceptance to Crafts Area
+Acceptance to Fine Art and Craft Market Area

-- 1. A predetermined number of applicants shall be accepted by the Crafts area coordinator, with the highest scoring applications receiving preference. - 2.
-The Crafts area has a category limit of 20% per medium.
-The Crafts area coordinator reserves the right to balance the categories if needed to meet the 20% per medium limit. - 3.
-The Crafts area coordinator maintains a wait-list of applicants who met the criteria but were not offered an acceptance. - 4.
+- 1. A predetermined number of applicants shall be accepted by the Fine Art and Craft Market area coordinator, with the highest scoring applications receiving preference. - 2.
+The Fine Art and Craft Market area has a category limit of 20% per medium.
+The Fine Art and Craft Market area coordinator reserves the right to balance the categories if needed to meet the 20% per medium limit. - 3.
+The Fine Art and Craft Market area coordinator maintains a wait-list of applicants who met the criteria but were not offered an acceptance. - 4.
 All applicants will be notified by mail of the decision regarding their application.

-Recognized Craft Vendors
+Recognized Fine Art and Craft Market Vendors